aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 **EVM Script Registry**

-- Add executors: add an executor to the organization*
+- Add executors: add an executor to the organization`*`

-- Enable and disable executors: enable and disable executors in an organization*
+- Enable and disable executors: enable and disable executors in an organization`*`

 *Note: An executor is an interpreter for running scripts in an organization.
 All of the apps in an organization use the executors in the organization to execute scripts that are part of transactions sent to the app.
 Each script has an identifier that determines which executor is used for running the script.
-For example, whenever a vote is executed in the Voting app, it runs a script.
-The Voting app uses an executor to execute the script in a vote transaction.
+For example, whenever a vote transaction is sent to the Voting app, the app runs a script, then uses an executor to execute the script in the transaction.
 You can find more documentation about executors in the [Aragon Developer Portal](https://hack.aragon.org/docs/aragonos-ref.html#52-evmscripts).*

 **Kernel**

 - Manage apps: install apps, upgrade apps, and change default apps in an organization.
 The ACL and the EVM Script Registry are default apps in the organization.
-Whoever has permission to perform this action can also change the default Vault app of the organization (which is the Vault that tokens will be sent to if tokens are sent to an app that is not meant to accept token deposits).*
+Whoever has permission to perform this action can also change the default Vault app of the organization (which is the Vault that tokens will be sent to if tokens are sent to an app that is not meant to accept token deposits).`*`

 **Token Manager**